School of Multidisciplinary Social Sciences and Humanities

 About This Program

 Customize your education with the Integrative Studies program.
 Our Bachelor of Integrative Studies degree allows you to design a curriculum tailored to your unique interests and career goals.
-With a flexible program structure that lets you combine courses from various disciplines, you'll gain a broad range of knowledge and skills that are highly valued in today's job market.
+With a flexible program structure that allows you to combine courses from various disciplines, you will gain a broad range of knowledge and skills that are highly valued in today's job market.
 Read more...

 Contact Information